A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 Industries are useful for recruiting, pleasing the beasts and spirits and constructing buildings (see below).

-To build a building in the current Area, use an animal with the ability to build that building:
+To build a building in or connected to the current (allied) Area, use an animal with the ability to build that building:

 Each building requires a lumber camp or quarry to be flipped.
 For wooden